QuickFastly/Nova-Regna/World/Organizations/Religions & Cults/Children of the Flame.md

 ##### Sisters

-These are the women who among the Devout display a vested interest in the faith, and are noticed by the Internal Society as promising specimens.
+These are the women who, as Initiates, were somehow deemed interesting enough by the Matriarchs to be taken for the Internal Society.
 They are taken under the wing of the Sirens and treated as little sisters, hence the name, and indoctrinated into the Internal Society.
 Those who display enough willpower to resist indoctrination are brought before the Matriarchs and tested, where they will either pass and become Sirens or fail and be psychologically abused until they become totally dependent on the Matriarchs.

 ---